-As a whole, the total health benefits expected from the proposed restriction are estimated to range from €1,809,489 to €12,600,332 per year over 2019-2030, keeping in mind that some health benefits have only been qualitatively assessed.
+As a whole, the total health benefits expected from the proposed restriction are estimated to range at least from €3.5 million to €5.2 million in 2019 (discounted) value, keeping in mind that not all health benefits have been qualitatively assessed.
+The total benefit of the restriction are thus expected to be higher.